asingh028/Sumologic-API-Call-Scripts/README.md

 This script will help formating the json data into tabular format in csv format for easy normalized visualization.

 # DeadCollector- Collector Management API
-This python code will help you find the dead Collectors and Delete the collectors would require other script DeleteCollectors.py.
+This python code will help you find the dead Collectors in Sumo Logic - DeadCollector.py.

+# Delete Collectors which are dead
+Use cautiously as this will be a permanent delete - DeleteCollectors.py.